StrikingLoo/Kantankanban/README.md

 # Kantankanban 📌

-A Kantan CLI tool.
+A Kanban CLI tool.
 Create boards, add cards to them or remove them.

 Built in Python using Typer, it stores cards as JSON data, trivially exportable and usable in other platforms if desired.